 Visitors on campus/Non-school visitations and deliveries

-- School visitors will be restricted to those required for school business that cannot be done remotely.
+- School visitors are restricted to those required for school business that cannot be done remotely.

-- The district will utilize outside secure lockboxes for dropping off paperwork where appropriate.
+- The district utilizes outside secure lockboxes for dropping off paperwork where appropriate.

-- Nurse will meet parents at front door for medications
+- Nurse meet parents at front door for medications

-- All people entering school district buildings will be screened according to DoH guidance
+- All people entering school district buildings are screened according to DOH guidance

-- Deliveries will be made to central loading dock and processed accordingly
+- Deliveries are made to central loading dock and processed accordingly

-- Visitors to school buildings will follow all protective procedures.
+- Visitors to school buildings follow all protective procedures.

 School safety drills

-The district will conduct fire (evacuation) drills and lockdown drills as required by education law and regulation and the fire code without, exceptions.
+The district conducts fire (evacuation) drills and lockdown drills as required by education law and regulation and the fire code without, exceptions.
 Schools must continue to conduct mandatory fire and lockdown drills according to the existing statutory schedule.
-Drills will be conducted in a manner that maintains social distancing at exits and gathering points outside the building, while still preparing students to respond in emergencies.
+Drills are conducted in a manner that maintains social distancing at exits and gathering points outside the building, while still preparing students to respond in emergencies.